davidraviv/gh-clean-branches/README.md

 - Deletes branches with no upstream and no un-pushed changes _(Skipped on `--dry-run`)_
 - Checkout the branch we started with unless it was deleted, then stays on the default branch

-When using the `--dry-run` flag, deleting the branches is skipped.
-All the rest is always performed.
 ## Dependencies
 The extension depends on:
 - zsh